pytexas/2024/docs/schedule/talks.md

 ## System Design on Easy Mode

 You know those system design questions you get when interviewing for senior or staff eng roles?
 I love them.
-And while I won\u2019t solve them all for you, I will teach you an easy way to solve a large class of them.
+And while I won't solve them all for you, I will teach you an easy way to solve a large class of them.

 **Speaker: Loren Sands-Ramshaw**